packmad/LLMV-PrintBBUIDs/README.md

 ```

 You just have to pass an argument, the `MAIN_C_FILE`, namely, the C source code file with the main function.
-The bash script will mount the parent folder of the main C file under Docker, and it will generate an instrumented executable in the same folder with `.exe` extension.
+The bash script will mount the parent folder of the main C file under Docker and generate an instrumented executable in the same folder with `.exe` extension.

 ## Disclaimer & Limitations